Barristers in England and Wales: Appearance and forms of address

-Regulation
+Organisations

 Beginning in January 2006, standards for admission to the bar and disciplinary proceedings are administered by the Bar Standards Board (BSB), a regulatory board of the General Council of the Bar.
 The BSB is not legally separate from the General Council of the Bar, but is set up so as to be independent of it.
 Previously, barristers were governed by the General Council of the Bar and the individual Inns of Court.
 There are four Inns, all situated in the area of London close to the Law Courts in the Strand.
 Gray's Inn is off High Holborn, Lincoln's Inn off Chancery Lane, the Middle and Inner Temples, situated between Fleet Street and the Embankment.

 The Inns provide a social and professional hub where barristers and jurists can meet.
 They comprise a grand hall where barristers dine and attend social functions, and include an extensive library.
 Several rooms are available for conferences and a place for trainee barristers to engage in advocacy practice.
 Two of the Inns have chapels, and Middle Temple and Inner Temple share Temple Church.
 All four Inns are set in well-tended gardens and are surrounded by chambers often organised in courtyards and squares.

+England and Wales has traditionally been divided in a number of circuits for the purposes of administration of justice.
+Today, they exist as professional associations for barristers.

 Direct public access to barristers

 Members of the public may engage the services of the barrister directly under the Public Access Scheme; a solicitor is not involved at any stage.

 Barristers undertaking public access work can provide legal advice and representation in court in all areas of law and are entitled to represent clients in any court or tribunal in England and Wales.
 Once instructions from a client are accepted, it is the barrister (rather than the solicitor) who advises and guides the client through the relevant legal procedure or litigation.

-Barrister must completed a special course before undertaking Public Access work.
+Barristers must complete a special course before undertaking Public Access work.
 At present, about 1 in 20 barristers has so qualified.
 "Licensed Access" is a separate scheme available to certain nominated classes of professional client; it is not open to the general public.

 It is an early 21st-century development to enable barristers to accept instructions directly from clients; it results from a change in the rules set down by the General Council of the Bar in July 2004.
 The Public Access Scheme has been introduced as part of a larger effort to open up the legal system to the public, and to make it easier and cheaper for individuals to obtain access to legal advice.
 It reduces the distinction between solicitors and barristers.
 The distinction remains, however, because a solicitor's role has certain aspects which a barrister is not able to undertake.